pavankalisetti009/gitlab/doc/administration/settings/account_and_limit_settings.md

 - You must be an administrator.

 You can require all new access tokens to have an expiration date.
+This setting is turned on by default.
-This setting applies to:
+It applies to:

 - Project access tokens.
 - Group access tokens.